tr330ne/combined-bindlist/README.md

 - **BoundedMeta** - Show metadata for modules with keybinds
 - **UnboundMeta** - Show metadata for active unbound modules
 - **StateKeys** - Use enabled/disabled color for keybind text
-- **StateMeta** - Use enabled/disabled color for metadata text
+- **StateBMeta** - Use enabled/disabled color for metadata of bound modules
 - **StateBrackets** - Use enabled/disabled color for keybind brackets
-- **StateMBrackets** - Use enabled/disabled color for metadata brackets
+- **StateMBrackets** - Use enabled/disabled color for metadata brackets of bound modules
 - **KeyBStyle** - Style of keybind brackets: Square/Round/Curly/Angle/Pipe/None
 - **MetaBStyle** - Style of metadata brackets: Round/Square/Curly/Angle/Pipe/None
 - **Enabled** - Color for enabled modules